19 Simple Tips How You Can Improve Your Website User Experience

 8. Choose Colors Wisely

 Colors carry a whole lot of meaning when it comes to branding.
 A recognizable and consistent color scheme is an essential part of building an effective brand.
-Customers associate various meanings to colors when they are used by a brand.
+Customers associate various meanings with colors when they are used by a brand.
 For example, blues evoke confidence and honesty while orange is seen as innovative and creative.
 Be sure to use the colors that support the type of branding message you want to communicate to your audience.

 9. Simplify Text Formatting